thebird/Swipe/README.md

 Callbacks are passed in as an object with the trigger name as key and the callback function as value.
 Three triggers are currently supported:

-* **after** fires after a transition between slides, and receives three arguments: the event, index of the new slide, DOM element of the new slide;
+* **after** fires after a transition between slides;

-* **before** fires before the transition between slides, and receives almost the same three arguments: null, index of the old slide, DOM element of the old slide.
+* **before** fires before the transition between slides;

+* **touch_end** fires at the start of a touch event;

-* **touch_end** fires after a touch event and receives the usual three arguments.
-It is typically used to disable automatic scrolling.
+* **touch_end** fires at the end of a touch event;

+The callback functions always receive the same three arguments: the current event, the current slide index (as integer) and the current slide element (and DOM node).
+The exception is the `before` callback, which at the moment gets `null` as the event argument.

+The touch callbacks are useful if you want to change out of automatic mode on user input.
+The before and after callbacks give you a way to manipulate other elements on the page - such as image captions - and keep them in sync with the slider.

 ### Example